-- Scissors - Clean change of clothes, rain gear, sturdy swamp boots - An inexpensive, rabbit-ears television antenna to use if cable goes out. - Map of the area to assist in evacuation in the event the power is out.
+- Scissors - Clean change of clothes, rain gear, sturdy swamp boots - An inexpensive, antenna television to use if cable goes out. - Map of the area to assist in evacuation in the event the power is out.

 Stock-up on the Following Foods and Beverages